HQIP External Complaints policy

 This policy covers formal handling of complaints.
 Obviously we hope that formal complaints will not emerge and any concerns will be dealt with through informal channels.
 Any persons with more generalised concerns, or who wish not to invoke formal procedures, may choose to raise issues with senior staff or board members at any time.
 HQIP will also undertake periodic general reviews of stakeholder opinion through surveys, which also enable views to be shared and offered.
 HQIP has also created an external advisory group, at senior level, which will be a channel for issues and suggestions.
-Lastly our patient liaison group enables regular dialogue with service users.
+Lastly our Service User Network enables regular dialogue with service users.

 1. How formal complaints can be made